to the "Life On Death Row" space of my website...Here, I aim to share

 UPDATE- Spring Lock Down 2019: We would like to give credit to the new Head Warden, Warden Butcher, who has recently returned to Polunsky Unit, and has overhauled the Lock Down Food Menu to include hot trays at mealtimes, where possible, and depending on how things are running on any particular day.
 This means a lot to many of us back here, and we are always grateful for each and every small mercy.
 We still get some horrible sack lunches etc, on some days, but the occasional hot trays make a lot of difference.

-The following piece was written by Blaine Keith Milam #999558.
+This piece was written by Blaine Keith Milam #999558.
 It's a very moving account of a dark period in his life when he attempted to commit suicide.
-We have typed it out here, verbatim, completely in Blaine's own words, and without any editing.
+We have typed it out here, verbatim as Blaine wrote it, and without any editing.

 The piece is also a testimony to the lack of any kind of real or effective psychiatric care within the TDCJ.